alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_GitHub_Actions.md

 - IBM AppScan: Focuses on identifying vulnerabilities in web and mobile applications, supporting multiple programming languages.
 - Kiuwan: Offers a broad range of language support and integrates with various IDEs and CI/CD tools.
 - Synopsys Coverity: Supports multiple languages and offers CI/CD integration.
-- GitLab Ultimate: Built-in SAST in their Ultimate plan.
-It supports many languages and is integrated directly into the GitLab CI/CD pipeline.

 #### Integrating with External Services and Tools {#integrating-with-external-services-and-tools .unnumbered}